russellshen/MinimaLIST-Project/appendix/README.md

 - [2025-09-11 – Basic Introduction: Who I Am and What I Do](./2025-09-11-basic-introduction.html)
 - [2025-10-14 – Heads up on MinimaLIST Project Rebasing](./2025-10-14-heads-up.html)

+Please download the .html file and open it in your browser, because GitHub does not render .html files as the intended webpage but instead as the raw HTML/CSS markup language.

 In the future, I may also add my ChatGPT chat logs in this folder since all of my "laboratory notebook work" is consolidated on there.
 The same reasons for preservation also apply.
 I have not yet decided whether to redact